Getting Started

 When you're ready to start authoring:

-• Web app: from the storyworld list, click New storyworld and give it a name.
-The storyworld lives in your workspace from then on.
+.storyletstudiofile, and give it a name. - Web app: from the storyworld list, click New storyworld and give it a name.
+From then on it lives in your workspace.

 Either way, you land in the editor on a fresh storyworld.

 That's the minimum.
-From here you can add conditions (so the storylet only appears when the world state matches), outcomes (so playing it changes the world state), and game data (custom fields like Ink fragments or dialogue references for your player shell to consume).
+From here you can add conditions (so the storylet only shows up when the world state matches), outcomes (so playing it changes the world state), and game data (custom fields like Ink fragments or dialogue references for your player shell to read).

 5. See what you've built

-The Storymap > Simulate view (or the Explore tab) plays through a session against your current draft so you can see your storylets being drawn in context, with the world state visible alongside.
-This is the same view you used to play The Village in step 2.
+The Storymap > Simulate view (or the Explore tab) plays a session against your current draft, so you can watch your storylets being drawn in context with the world state right alongside.
+It's the same view you used to play The Village in step 2.

 6. Where to next

-When you're ready to share, Publish produces a .storyworld bundle that a player shell or game engine can consume.
+When you're ready to share, Publish produces a .storyworld bundle that a player shell or game engine can read.